New Jersey Will Contest Attorneys

 - Contact The Choi Law Firm for a Confidential Consultation to Speak with Our New Jersey Will Contest Attorneys About Your Legal Options

-- Frequently Asked Questions About Will Contests in New Jersey
+- Addressing Common Queries About Will Contests in New Jersey

-A will contest is a legal proceeding that involves a formal challenge to the validity of a will being offered for probate.
-In a will contest, an interested party (usually a named beneficiary will or an heir of the decedent under state law) alleges that the will being offered does not reflect the decedent’s true intent at the time of their death or that the decedent lacked the legal capacity to make the will.
-A will contest may seek to invalidate the will being offered for probate so that the decedent will be declared intestate (or having died without a will), or the contest may seek to offer up another purported will as the decedent’s true last will and testament.
+A will contest is a legal proceeding where a formal challenge is raised against the validity of a will submitted for probate.
+Typically, an interested party, often a named beneficiary or heir under state law, asserts that the presented will does not accurately reflect the decedent's true intent at the time of their demise or that the decedent lacked the legal capacity to make the will.
+The objective of a will contest may include invalidating the submitted will, leading to the declaration of intestacy, or proposing another purported will as the true last will and testament.

-Probate Litigation and Will Contest Matters Our New Jersey Will Contest Attorneys Can Help You With
+Probate Litigation and Will Contest Matters Handled by Our New Jersey Attorneys

 Have An Estate Planning Matter And Have Questions?
 We Can Help.
 Just Tell Us What Happened.
 Call 201-613-5557 Or Fill Out Our Convenient Online Contact Form.

-- Claims of coercion/duress – Coercion or duress occurs when a testator is subjected to a threat of harm to themselves or another, which causes the testator to include provisions in their will that they otherwise would not have.
+- Claims of Coercion/Duress: Coercion or duress occurs when a testator is subjected to threats of harm, compelling them to include provisions in their will that they would not have otherwise included.

-- Claims of fraud – A will may be procured by fraud if a party made knowingly false or misleading statements to a testator to induce them to write or change their will to benefit the party making the statement.
+- Claims of Fraud: Fraudulent procurement of a will may occur if false or misleading statements are made to the testator, influencing them to write or modify their will to benefit the party making such statements.

 Get Advice From An Experienced Estate Planning Attorney Serving Clients In New Jersey And New York.
 All You Have To Do Is Call 201-613-5557 To Receive Your Confidential Case Evaluation.